Pchank/caffe-sal/README.md

 Results
 ---------------------------------------------------------------------------------------------------------------------
-The saleicy results can be download via baidu yun at http://pan.baidu.com/s/1o7O3lQq.
+The saliency maps can be download via baidu yun at http://pan.baidu.com/s/1o7O3lQq.

 Citation
 ---------------------------------------------------------------------------------------------------------------------